-In the history of western spirituality, St. Bonaventure holds a central and pivotal position.
-This 13th century professor at the University of Paris, minister-general of the Franciscan Order, and advisor to popes played a major role in the spiritual ferment of the Middle Ages.
+In the history of Western spirituality, St. Bonaventure holds a central and pivotal position.
+The 13th century professor at the University of Paris, minister-general of the Franciscan Order, and adviser to popes played a major role in the spiritual ferment of the Middle Ages.

-Viewed within the religious context of the Middle Ages as a whole, when Islamic, Jewish and Christian spirituality were flourishing, Bonaventure produced one of the richest sources of Christian spirituality and one from which we can all learn.
-It is distinctively Christian: grounded in the doctrine of the Trinity, immersed in the humanity of Christ, reverence for creation, and devotion to the Blessed Virgin Mary.
+Viewed within the religious context of the Middle Ages as a whole, when Islamic, Jewish and Christian spirituality were flourishing, Bonaventure produced one of the richest sources of Christian spirituality — one from which we can all learn.
+It is distinctively Christian: grounded in the doctrine of the Trinity and immersed in the humanity of Christ, reverence for creation, and devotion to the Blessed Virgin Mary.

-Bonaventure was born in 1221 in a small central Italian town some 60 miles north of Rome with the baptismal name of John.
+Born Giovanni di Fidanza in 1221 in the small central Italian town of Bagnorea some 60 miles north of Rome, Bonaventure was given the baptismal name of John.
 He would retain this name for some 20 years until joining the Franciscan Order when it was changed.

-In 1234 he went to study at the University of Paris, and that is where he came into contact with the Franciscans.
-He entered the Order in 1243 and by 1248 became a lecturer in Scripture.
+In 1234 he went to study at the University of Paris and that is where he came into contact with the Franciscans.
+He entered the Order in 1243 and by 1248 had become a lecturer in Scripture.
 Nine years later he was elected to the top position as minister general of the Order.
-In 1273 he was named cardinal-bishop of Albano by Pope Gregory X, and in that position he played a major role in the reforms initiated by the Council of Lyons in 1274.
+In 1273 he was named cardinal-bishop of Albano by Pope Gregory IX; in that position he played a major role in the reforms initiated by the Council of Lyons in 1274.
 He died at that Council on July 15, 1274, and was buried at the Franciscan church in Lyons.

-The Soul’s Journey Into God is considered to be his masterpiece.
+The Soul’s Journey Into God is considered to be Bonaventure’s masterpiece.
 It is an extraordinary compilation of Christian spirituality which was widely disseminated during the Middle Ages.
 This work expresses the Franciscan awareness of the presence of God in creation.
-It contains significant Christological material with emphasis on the mystical Christ.
-In regard to creation, Bonaventure wrote:
+It contains significant christological material with emphasis on the mystical Christ.
+In regard to creation, he wrote:

-Bonaventure felt that those who do not feel the presence of God in creation are depriving themselves of a major source of spiritual development.
-He let his feelings be known on this topic:
+Bonaventure, who believed that those who do not feel the presence of God in creation are depriving themselves of a major source of spiritual development, let his feelings be known on this topic:

 Mystical union with Christ is expressed by Bonaventure in his exhortation:

 There is also a devotion to the Blessed Virgin evident in his writings.
-In the prologue to this book, he wrote:
+In the prologue to The Soul’s Journey Into God, he wrote:

 The Tree of Life is a meditation on the life of Christ, a gem of Christian devotional literature imbued with deep feelings and intellectual power.
-With both power and delicacy Bonaventure called forth the complex cluster of human sentiments cultivated during the Middle Ages in compassion for the suffering Savior — compassion that was to flower in the great Pietà of Michelangelo.
-Contemplation of Christ’s sacrifice on the Cross and the agony He suffered on our behalf is an integral part of The Tree Of Life.
+With both power and delicacy Bonaventure calls forth the complex cluster of human sentiments cultivated during the Middle Ages in compassion for the suffering Savior — compassion that was to flower in the great pietas of Michelangelo.
+Contemplation of Christ’s sacrifice on the cross and the agony He suffered on our behalf is an integral part of this work.
 In the Sixth Fruit of this book, Bonaventure wrote:

 There is also a call to commitment based on John the Baptist’s call to repentance.
 Bonaventure exhorts us: